Unlocking income with dairy-beef

 “With the InFocus, if it is going to be a good year and we have excess grass we will continue to rear them and have that revenue stream to later sell-off to a feedlot or abattoir,” James said.

-“If not, ABS have a calf rearer and people are always looking for black cattle, it will be easy to move them on.”
+“If not, people are always looking for black cattle, it will be easy to move them on.”

 Having the ability to easily breed dairy-beef and an organized market is something James has been waiting for in the Australian dairy industry.